nodebeats/nodebeats/README.md

     * Type the following script
         * npm start

-    * Go to browser and run the given command
+    * Go to browser and type the following url
         * http://localhost:4200/login -  for login page
         * http://localhost:4200       -  for dashboard
         * http://localhost:4200/{{route}}   - any {{route}}